ciernialab/Alder-ChIPseq-Tutorial/README.md

 Track hubs require a webserver to host the files.
 We can use github to host all files < 25MB.
 Github supports byte-range access to files when they are accessed via the raw.githubusercontent.com style URLs.
 To obtain a raw URL to a file already uploaded on Github, click on a file in your repository and click the Raw button.
 The bigDataUrl field (and any other statement pointing to a URL like bigDataIndex, refUrl, barChartMatrixUrl, etc.) of your trackDb.txt file should use the "raw.githubusercontent.com" style URL. <br/> https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp.html <br/>

 Track hubs can now be specified in a single text file: http://genome.ucsc.edu/goldenPath/help/hgTracksHelp.html#UseOneFile <br/>
-Once this text file is loaded onto github, you can get the RAW url for the text file and then check your hub works by pasting the url into the hub development took and clicking "Check Hub Settings".  http://genome.ucsc.edu/cgi-bin/hgHubConnect?#hubDeveloper
+Once this text file is loaded onto github, you can get the RAW url for the text file and then check your hub works by pasting the url into the hub development tool and clicking "Check Hub Settings".  http://genome.ucsc.edu/cgi-bin/hgHubConnect?#hubDeveloper
 If your hub has no errors you can then click the "View on UCSC browser" to view your hub.<br/>

 We have setup a hub using the TrackHubmm10.txt file.
 The link to this file is: https://raw.githubusercontent.com/ciernialab/Alder-ChIPseq-Tutorial/master/TrackHubmm10.txt <br/>